Chief of the United States Army Reserve

 The chief of the United States Army Reserve (CAR) is the commanding officer of the United States Army Reserve, the reserve component of the United States Army.
 As the highest-ranking officer in the United States Army Reserve, the CAR is the principal advisor to the chief of staff of the Army on all matters relating to the Army Reserve, and is responsible for the personnel, operations and construction budgets of the Army Reserve, subject to the supervision and control of the secretary of the Army.
 Dual-hatted as Commanding General, United States Army Reserve Command, the CAR is also responsible to the Commanding General, United States Army Forces Command for the oversight of operationally-deployed Army Reserve forces.

 By statute, the CAR is a member of the Army Staff, as well as one of five Army Reserve members of the Reserve Forces Policy Board.
 The CAR is also designated by statute as the executive agent for the Full Time Support Program, a personnel program under the Department of Defense.
 The Chief's headquarters is the Office of the Chief of Army Reserve, housed at Fort Bragg, North Carolina.

-The 33rd and current Chief of the Army Reserve is Lieutenant General Jody J. Daniels, the first woman to lead the Army Reserve as well as an Army service component command.
+The 34th chief of the Army Reserve is Lieutenant General Robert Harter.